rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 it today.

-However, when I made that claim, I did not think carefully about the impliciations of the simple match arm rule.
+However, when I made that claim, I did not think carefully about the impliciations of the simple match-arm rule.
 Being forced to move out of the original owner in every arm might imply that you cannot perform a mechanical transformation on the program to reencode the prior behavior.